galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Create a data processing pipeline

-We will create a pipeline with **Pipeline Builder** tool but just specify the regressor, [Gradient Boosting Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
-This is an ensemble based regressor which uses multiple tree based regressors internally and predicts by taking an ensemble of the predictions.
+We will create a pipeline with **pipeline builder** tool but this time, we just specify the regressor, [Gradient Boosting Regressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html).
+This is an ensemble-based regressor which uses multiple tree-based regressors internally and predicts by taking an ensemble of the predictions.
 The tool will output a zipped file.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >